 The relationship between muscle, menopause and glucose are inextricably linked if you seek optimal health.
 A few weeks ago, we shared a post discussing the importance of muscle for metabolic health.
 Muscle — and, in particular, having more muscle — is linked to better insulin sensitivity and glucose utilization.
 The body also burns more calories at rest when it has a higher amount of muscle, making it easier to maintain a healthy body weight and also maintain bone density.

-However, as we age, the body naturally loses muscle and can become more insulin resistant — meaning that the cells do not take up and use glucose as effectively.
+However, as we age, the body naturally loses muscle and can become more insulin resistant — meaning that the cells do not take up and use glucose as effectively (causing this excess un-used glucose to be stored as fat).
 Menopause can also drastically affect muscle loss and insulin resistance.
 The good news is that exercise, especially strength training, can positively influence these physiological changes and help to both prevent and reverse age-related muscle loss, insulin resistance, and the body’s ability to use glucose as energy.

 A review of glucose and insulin